• Bookies

 NC also has seven runner-up finishes, three more than any other state, thanks to four of them by Earnhardt Jr. and three by Earnhardt.
 Nevada has four second-placers, with three from Kurt Busch.

 Tennessee hasn’t had a single driver finish in second or third place at a Daytona 500 since 1994, but it’s had four champions.
-Sterling Martin won the first two 500s used in this sample size, in 1994 and 1995, while Ricky Stenhouse is the race’s defending champion.
+Sterling Martin won the first two 500s used in this sample size, in 1994 and 1995, while Ricky Stenhouse took the checkered flag in 2023.
 Trevor Bayne won it in 2011.

-Florida has three wins, but they’re all by the same man – Denny Hamlin.
+Florida has three wins, all by the same man – Denny Hamlin.
+Texas has four second- and third-place finishes in this 31-year span, the most without a champion.

 About the Author